jeresig/ukiyoe-models/docs/Artists.md

 ### `utils/ndlna-bio-gen.js`

+Generates NDLNA bios (must be generated, not directly scraped).

 ### `utils/map-artist-slugs.js`

 **What does this do:** This script maps artist slugs from the old site to artist models in the new site.